zota/zota-for-woocommerce/readme.txt

 Yes!
 Test/sandbox mode is available.
 Credentials for Zotapay sandbox are required.

 = How to get started?
 Download, install and activate Zotapay for WooCommerce from Plugins page in WordPress administration.

+= How to go to settings?
-Go to WooCommerce -> Settings -> Payments and click on Zotapay for WooCommerce.
+After activation from installeg plugins list click on plugin's Settings button near Deactivate.
+Or go to WooCommerce -> Settings -> Payments and click on Zotapay for WooCommerce.

+= How to setup?
 On Zota for WooCommerce settings page Enable Zota and fill in the provided credentials.

 = Where can I get support?